 As you spend time in such communities, you’ll likely come across someone looking for writers.

-Did you hear about the woman who lost her NSA scholarship because of her own tweets?
+Did you hear about the woman who lost her NASA scholarship because of her own tweets?

 Don’t be a victim of your own making.